Bronllys Castle: Decline

 Following the deposition and death of Richard II, the Glyndŵr Rising broke out in Wales.
 The castle was fortified against Owain Glyndŵr's forces, but Bronllys was never again occupied.

 Anne of Gloucester, daughter of Mary de Bohun's elder sister Eleanor, petitioned Henry for her grandfather's lands to be returned to her.
 Anne's son, and heir, Humphrey Stafford, inherited the Earldom of Buckingham from his uncle, and was raised to Duke as a reward for his loyalty to Bolinbroke's heirs.
 His grandson, Edward Stafford, 3rd Duke of Buckingham, was suspected of plotting against King Henry VIII, and was subsequently executed for treason in 1521; Bronllys was forfeited to the crown, with which it has remained ever since.

 In 1521, the year the castle became a crown property, the antiquarian John Leland went to inspect it, reporting that it had fallen into great disrepair.
 By 1583 the disrepair was substantially worse.
-It is now in the care of Cadw, the arm of the Welsh Assembly charged with care of historic monuments and is open to the public between April and October.
+In the 20th century Cadw, the arm of the Welsh Assembly charged with care of historic monuments, took over guardianship and maintenance of the castle which is open to the public.
+Ownership remains vested with the owners of the adjacent Bronllys Castle House.
+Last sold in 1986, in 2023 the estate was again marketed for sale.